ACJustJosh/FinTechCaseStudy/README.md

 # FinTechCaseStudy
-Contains a case study on Zayzoon, for my Finance Technologies course
+This repository contains a case study on Zayzoon, for my Finance Technologies course